Skip to main content

 Hormonal Support in Women a Distinct Approach to Safety

 For women, hormonal support protocols are tailored to their menopausal status (pre-, peri-, or post-menopause) and specific symptoms.
 The therapies often involve a delicate balance of estrogen, progesterone, and sometimes low-dose testosterone.
-The safety considerations are accordingly distinct, with a strong focus on balancing therapeutic benefits with the risks identified in large-scale studies like the (WHI).
+The safety considerations are accordingly distinct, with a strong focus on balancing therapeutic benefits with the risks identified in large-scale studies like the Women’s Health Initiative (WHI).

-Modern several strategies:
+Modern protocols mitigate these risks through several strategies:

 • Route of Administration ∞ Transdermal (patch or gel) or subcutaneous routes for estrogen and testosterone are often preferred over oral administration.
 This bypasses the first-pass metabolism in the liver, which is associated with an increased risk of blood clots.